Deicing Salts Helpful For People But Not Landscape Plants

 Avoid throwing salted sidewalk residue on nearby plants, including shrubs and ground cover.
 Use alternatives, such as clean cat litter, sand or sawdust, to help improve traction on ice.

-For more information on salt damage to landscape plants, see Purdue Extension bulletin ID-412-W (pdf file).
+For more information on salt damage to landscape plants, see Purdue Extension bulletin ID-412-W: Salt Damage in Landscape Plants (pdf file).

 Figure 1.
 Different plants have different sensitivity to salt.
 The leaves from this oak